andreadev-it/share-button/README.md

-Only one thing to point out, in that article it says that on Android it is available only on Chromium forks, but that's not true anymore, since it is available in the newer version of Firefox, even though as of 26 August 2020 it looks like it can only share the url.
+Only one thing to point out, in that article it says that on Android it is available only on Chromium forks, but that's not true anymore, since it is available in the newer version of Firefox, even though as of August, 26, 2020 it looks like it can only share the url.

 ### Implementing custom share logic